An experienced New York real estate operations and asset-management firm — for owners local and cross-border.

 The Living Lab is also a soft market entry vehicle: a curated collection of Japanese brands sits inside daily life — sanitaryware, fragrance, kitchen craft, textiles — placed into moments where their value is felt before it is named.
 The residence becomes a New York reading of each.

-Visit the project ↗A restaurant group in Mito and Hitachi, Ibaraki Prefecture, Japan, operated as part of our broader hospitality practice.
+Visit the project ↗A restaurant group in the Greater Tokyo area, operated as part of our broader hospitality practice.
 We work in four Japanese categories: just-fried tempura, ramen rooted in regional flavor, wagyu steak, and wagyu hamburger steak — both built around Hitachi-gyu New York Strip.

-Hitachi-gyu is Ibaraki Prefecture's regional wagyu, raised in the same prefecture as the restaurants.
+Hitachi-gyu is a regional Japanese wagyu, raised in the same region as the restaurants.
 Its marbling and depth define both the steak and the hamburger steak — a local-source ingredient at the center of the practice.

 One integrated practice.
 We translate value, culture, and context across borders; compose elements — partners, brands, operations, places — into a working whole; and compound the result as capital across years.